Available for comment on

 Allen Cheng is a specialist in infectious diseases and an epidemiologist.
 Based at the Department of Epidemiology and Preventive Medicine at Monash and the Infectious Diseases Unit at The Alfred hospital in Melbourne, he's involved in preventing infections and the development of antibiotic resistance in hospitalised patients.
+Allen has been following the coronavirus outbreak closely.
 He also is involved in surveillance for influenza-related hospital admissions through the FluCAN system, based at 17 hospitals nationally.

 His research covers a diverse area within infectious diseases, including sepsis, tropical medicine, influenza and vaccine effectiveness, and antimicrobial drug policy.